 I’m sure you’ve all seen the term unlimited web hosting, but what does it really mean?
-Is unlimited really unlimited?
-The term unlimited, in the web hosting world, often refers to disk-space and bandwidth.
+Is unlimited hosting really unlimited?
+The term unlimited, in the web hosting world, often refers to disk space and bandwidth.

-Unlimited bandwidth can sometimes be referred to as unlimited data-transfer and encompasses the amount of traffic you receive on your website.
-If your website is very popular, or you’re running a large eCommerce store which engages a lot of users, unlimited bandwidth will mean that your website won’t become overwhelmed with the large number of users visiting it, and it won’t crash or timeout.
+Unlimited Bandwidth can sometimes be referred to as unlimited data-transfer and encompasses the amount of traffic you receive on your website.
+If your website is very popular, or you’re running a large eCommerce store which engages a lot of users, unlimited bandwidth will mean that your website won’t become overwhelmed with a large number of users visiting it, and it won’t crash or timeout.

 If we take a look at BlueHost as an example, Section 15 A (ii & iii) states the following: